fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 GraphQL query describes only the data moving between a server and the client.
 On the server the data can be organized and saved any way we like.

-Despite of its name, GraphQL does not actually have anything to do with databases.
+Despite its name, GraphQL does not actually have anything to do with databases.
 It does not care how the data is saved.
 The data a GraphQL API uses can be saved into a relational database, document database, or to other servers which GraphQL-server can access with for example REST.

 ### Apollo server